rajivranjan007/B2B-Fraudulent-Detection-Ecommerce-Charge-Analyzer-/README.md

 | Total Orders where X has been overcharged     | 382   | 33044.2672   |
 | Total Orders where X has been undercharged    | 7     | 109.2        |

-## Submission

-Submit your completed solution along with the `Result.xlsx` Excel workbook and your code in the chosen programming language.

 ## Author
 Rajiv Ranjan Kumar